sutt/lime/readme.md

  - `lime agg`: aggregate and compare the results of model run(s).
  - `lime grade`: update the grading and/or ground_truth of a sheet.

+In addition there are supplementary commands:

+  - `lime init`: create a template config or an example dataset.
+  - `lime check`: print info on version, parameters, configs, secrets, etc.

 ##### Run Models on Question Sheets - `lime eval <input> [args]`:
 ```
 lime eval